Caterina-wolf/Integration_HLA_AnyLogic/README.md

 #### Pitch
 PITCH is the HLA environments in which the federation is created.
 It mainly let all the components of a federation to join and create the FedExec.
-Actually, PITCH is a GUI to visualize the federation and the interaction exchanged by every federates
+Actually, PITCH is also a GUI to visualize the federation and the interaction exchanged by every federates.

 ### MANUALS
 #### Installation
 To install PITCH:
 * It's available a guide written by authors of PITCH.
 [Guide](https://github.com/Caterina-wolf/Integration_HLA_AnyLogic/tree/main/docs/resources/TheHLAtutorial.pdf)
+Also available in the "tools" section of this project.

 Other module to export:
 * As just said the coordinator.jar library is the one who behave the model, so it's should be imported in AnyLogic model in the section dedicated;